 The politics and economics of World War I; the pattern of restlessness between the wars in the rise of dictatorship in Germany, Italy, and Spain; the regimentation of economic control.
+[Applicable to the Global Studies Concentration.]

 HI-313 20th Century Europe II Prerequisites: HI-103 or HI-104